A Safe Approximation Based on Mixed-Integer Optimization for Non-Convex Distributional Robustness Governed by Univariate Indicator Functions: Computational Results

-We solved \eqref{Prob: DRO_chromatography} using Gurobi version 8.1.1. on a standard notebook.
-The number of variables and constraints as well as the run time depends strongly on the value of $\delta$ as shown for three examples in Table~\ref{Tab:runtime}.
-For our application, a discretization of $\delta = 0.001$ minutes is appropriate.
+We solved the safe approximation of Problem \eqref{Prob: DRO_chromatography} of the form \eqref{Prob: MIP_onedim} using Gurobi version 12.0.0 on a standard notebook.
+The number of variables and constraints depends strongly on the value of $\delta$ as shown for four examples in Table~\ref{Tab:runtime}.
+For our application, a discretization of $\delta_N = 0.0001$ minutes is appropriate.
+We observe that the running times are less than one minute for all runs.
+Thus, the calculation of robust fractionation times is tractable in practice, even though non-convex indicator functions are involved.

-Next, we investigate robust optimization of fractionation times.
+Next, we compare the obtained robust fractionation times with that of the nominal fractionation.

-We point out that we have shown here that robust fractionation times are algorithmically tractable by solving the mentioned mixed-integer linear optimization problem, even though simple functions are involved.
-In addition, we next compare the quality of robust optima, when the ambiguity sets are constrained.
-To this end, we compare the robust solution with moment control obtained by solving \eqref{Prob: chroma} with robust solutions obtained without moment control, i.e. without constraints \eqref{Constr: chroma_EW_1}, \eqref{Constr: chroma_EW_2} and \eqref{Constr: chroma_var}.
-In the figures \ref{Fig: no_improvement_too_small},\ref{Fig: no_improvement_too_big} and \ref{Fig: improvement} the y-axis of a chromatogram shows its output signal (an electric impulse) that is proportional to the concentration.
-Each of the four gray sharp peaks correspond to the PSD of one PEG while the narrow black peak is the PSD of the desired PEG.
-Under the considered uncertainty sets, the peaks can lie below the envelope function (black box).
+In Figure \ref{fig:chromatograms_uncertainty}, the y-axis of a chromatogram shows its output signal (an electric impulse) that is proportional to the particle concentration.
+Each of the four gray or red sharp peaks corresponds to the nominal PSD of one PEG after leaving the column.
+The narrow red peak is the nominal PSD of the desired PEG.
+Under the considered uncertainty sets, the peaks lie below the envelope functions (black or red boxes).

 Depending on the realization of the uncertainty the peaks can overlap.
-The rectangular functions show the fractionation with (blue) and without (red) moment control.
-If the function is zero no fractionation takes place otherwise product is collected.

-For the small uncertainty set, there is nearly no overlap of the uncertainty sets given by the envelopes of the distributions (i.e. the black boxes).
-As can be seen in Figure~\ref{Fig: no_improvement_too_small}, where the components stay well separated and do not overlap much.
-Therefore, the solution is governed by equation~\eqref{Constr: chroma_Envelope}.
-Thus the robust fractionation times without moment control (the interval defined by the red dotted line) as well as those with bounded moments (the interval defined by the blue dotted line) yield the same fractionation time of $x^+-x^-=0.192$ min.

-For the large uncertainty set, the overlap of the envelopes is large such that the bound on the variance does no longer bring benefit and both fractionation times are similar (0.112 min), see Figure~\ref{Fig: no_improvement_too_big}.

-Finally, we study the medium uncertainty set where the situation is different.
-For the resulting chromatogram the envelopes overlap slightly.
-As a consequence, the maximum robust fractionation time without variance control is 0.12 minutes (red) but considerably larger if in addition bounds on the moments are enforced as well.
-Then, a considerably larger fractionation time of 0.169 min (blue) is obtained, see Figure~\ref{Fig: improvement}.
-Thus, by bounding the variance in cases where the overlap is not too large, a better robust solution is obtained where fractionation is longer and still quality requirements are met.
-We conclude that for medium-sized uncertainty sets, robust reformulations should also enforce additional information on the ambiguity sets.
+The blue areas show the fractionation intervals.